Harmonic fields and the mechanical response of a cellular monolayer to ablation: Introduction

 The first aim of the present work is therefore to recast operators defined in \cite{jensen2022} in the language of DEC, accommodating the requirement for edges and links not to be orthogonal.
 Thus in Sec.~\ref{sec:prdr} we define $\mathrm{d}$, $\wedge$, $\star$, $\sharp$, and $\flat$ and the spaces over which they act.
 This allows us in Sec.~\ref{sec:do} to write gradients as $(\mathrm{d}\phi)^\sharp$, curls as $(\star\mathrm{d}\mathsfbf{b}^\flat)^\sharp$, rots as $(\star\mathrm{d}\mathsf{f}^\flat)^\sharp$ and divergences as $\star\, \mathrm{d}\star \mathsfbf{b}^\flat$, for suitable discrete fields (cochains) $\phi$, $\mathsfbf{b}$, and $\mathsf{f}$.
 This treatment allows construction of the associated Laplacian operators (\ref{sec:lap}), in particular Laplace--de Rahm operators defined over edges and links of the monolayer.
 Our second aim is to exploit Helmholtz--Hodge decomposition and a bespoke computational tool \cite{Revell_DiscreteCalculus_jl} to investigate networks containing one or more holes (Sec.~\ref{sec:hh}).
 We show in Sec.~\ref{sec:vm} how discrete differential operators facilitate the inclusion of osmotic effects in the vertex model, and then apply Helmholtz--Hodge decomposition to the rotated force potential of equilibrium monolayers \cite{jensen2020} to compute the associated stress potentials (Sec.~\ref{sec:abl}).
-While this has been pursued previously for simply connected monolayers \cite{jensen2022}, here we calculate the discrete harmonic fields of ablated monolayers (Sec.~\ref{sec:hm}) and use these to interpret stress and displacement fields (Sec.~\ref{sec:abph}).
+While this has been pursued previously for simply-connected monolayers \cite{jensen2022}, here we calculate the discrete harmonic fields of ablated monolayers (Sec.~\ref{sec:hm}) and use these to evaluate stress potentials (Sec.~\ref{sec:ablation}) interpret stress and displacement fields (Sec.~\ref{sec:abph}).
+Readers interested in the more physical aspects of ablation will find relevant results in Sec.~\ref{sec:abph}.